SSR 03- 2p

 Patient education and activity programs designed to increase limb mobility and promote

-with extremities affected by RSDS/CRPS have a better prognosis when they receive an
+that individuals affected by RSDS/CRPS have a better prognosis when they receive an

 early diagnosis and mobility is immediately encouraged.
 In some patients, it is necessary